binford2k/binford2k-manifold/README.md

     A string or regex pattern to match in combination with the match param

 - **query**
-    A hash of matches and patterns to use
+    A hash of matches and patterns to use (unimplemented)

 - **relationship**
     The relationship to enforce from this resource to the matched resources